 - payments into third party accounts

-- Her Majesty’s Government Payment Exception Service (used to be Simple Payments)
+- the Payment Exception Service (used to be Simple Payments)

-If they are paid using one of the above methods they should then be offered access to Personal Budgeting Support which will help them to get access to a traditional bank account.
+If they are paid using one of the above methods they should then be offered access to money advice.

 In order to claim Universal Credit, the claimant’s identity must be confirmed.
 This can be done online using Verify.